 Welcome!Hello Students and Parents!I am your Reading Specialist for grades K, 1, 2, and 3.
 If you have a child in grades 1, 2, or 3, I interact with that child regularly, assessing reading fluency.
 We call these assessments "cubby checks," because they are given in the coat room of your child's classroom.
 I teach some Kindergarten students individually, to build foundational skills and assess their growth.
 I work with older students individually or in small groups to help them build their reading and writing skills.
-In third grade, I push-in to teach a lesson to the entire class, about once per week or so.
 I also work closely with the teachers in grades K-3, to provide support both in and out of their classrooms.
 I am a familiar face to younger students, and hopefully someone they trust.You are always welcome to borrow books from my classroom lending library.
 I encourage you to read to your child/children daily, as well as listening to them read aloud to you.
 We know that students who struggle with reading often lack adequate reading practice at home.
 Feel free to help your child read, until he or she becomes capable of reading on his or her own.
 Also, I recommend that your child read something he finds interesting for reading practice.
 We want to hook him or her on reading, and the best way to do that is to expose him or her to fun books!
 Visit our community library and check out books there as well, the more the better, so that you will have plenty in case your child wants to skip over a few.
 Make reading together a positive daily experience, and you will see your child's reading skills grow and strengthen.A little bit about me.
 I joined the faculty at Ellicottville Central School in the fall of 2003.
-I worked as a high school English teacher for over ten years before taking my new position in the elementary school.
+I worked as a high school English teacher for over ten years before taking my position at the elementary school.
 Prior to coming to Ellicottville, I taught English at Salamanca High School and Middle School.
 I worked in human services field as a case manager and child care director before becoming a teacher.